-Freshwater Ecology Survey was conducted on June 19-22, 2023 on the Alag River and Longos River covered by the project area.

-The freshwater ecology along the alignment of the proposed project was assessed by collecting biological samples on six sampling sites (Table 2-12).
+Freshwater Ecology Survey was conducted on June 19-22, 2023 on the Alag River covered by the project area.
+The freshwater ecology along the alignment of the proposed project was assessed by collecting biological samples on 2 sampling sites.
+The sampling station coordinates and location map are presented in Table 2-12 and Figure 2-10 respectively.